floriangoetting/json-client/README.md

 ### Device ID Cookie Name
 In this field you can specify the name of your server-side Device ID cookie.

+### Device ID Cookie Lifetime (Days)
+You can customize the number of days here how long you want the Device ID Cookie to live.
+The default value 400 is the maximum number of days for a cookie to live which is supported by Google Chrome.

 ### Set Session ID Cookie
 If this option is enabled, a unix timestamp in milliseconds will be generated and will set a server-side Cookie with the configured settings.
 This can be used to identify the session of a visitor.

 ### Session ID Cookie Name
 In this field you can specify the name of your server-side Session ID cookie.

+### Session ID Cookie Lifetime (Minutes)
+You can customize the number of minutes here how long you want the Session ID Cookie to live.
+With the default value of 30 minutes, the Session ID Cookie will be deleted and recreated if the visitor comes back to the site after 30 minutes of inactivity.
+If the visitor continues to browse through the site, the Session Cookie lifetime will be reset to the number of minutes again to retain the session.

 ### Cookie Domain
 The Domain on which you want to set your server-side Cookies.
 Usually this will be .yourdomain.com to include subdomains as well.
 If you leave the default value "auto" it will be automatically detected as the eTLD+1 of the first header found in the following priority order: 1.
 'Forwarded', 2.
 'X-Forwarded-Host', 3.
 'Host'.